 The night before our holiday, after sharing a couple of bottles of Prosecco, we started tipsily chatting shite.
 Nothing unusual there, it’s what normally happens when we get together and alcohol is involved.
 Except this time, because I think we were all suddenly aware that we’d be spending the next 192 hours (give or take) in each other’s company, we literally did talk about poo.

 Between topping up our glasses and fits of giggles, we managed to list seven ways to go about “your business” on holiday, that would save both you and your travel comrades a lot of embarrassment.
-As Bambi and I had both previously been away with (now ex) boyfriends, some of these methods were already proven.
+As Bambi and I had both previously been away with friends before, some of these methods were already proven.
 The suggestions that were new needed testing, however – so our slightly sloshed trio agreed to try them during the trip, for the purpose of a blog post.
 Scientific stuff this.

 So without further ado, I present our tried and tested ways to poop discreetly while travelling.
 Each technique has been given a “Shitability” score, rating it on its ease of execution and risk of embarrassment.
 And, because I don’t want to gross you out (or risk this post not making it through overzealous spam filters), instead of including unpretty pictures of kaka, I’ve added some snaps of Remmi, Bambi and I having fun in the Turkish sun, unabashed by our ablutions because we managed “to go” without humiliating ourselves or each other.
 At least not with our bodily functions, anyway…